openzim/sotoki/README.md

 To run Sotoki off the git repository, you'll need to download a few external dependencies that we pack in Python releases.
-Just run `python src/sotoki/dependencies.py`.
+Just run `pipenv sync --dev`.

-See `requirements.txt` for the list of python dependencies.
+See `Pipfile` for the list of python dependencies.

 ## Users